 Fall has finally arrived, and the temperature is dropping.
 It’s time to start thinking about butternut squash, apple crisp, and soups.
 I found this recipe for roasted cinnamon nutmeg butternut squash tucked into a cookbook.
 I’ve no idea where I got it from, but the combination of cinnamon, apple cider, nutmeg, butter, and squash is classic.

-Butternut squash are notoriously hard to peel, unless you have an Oxo peeler, which makes this chore much easier.
+Butternut squash are notoriously hard to peel, unless you have an Oxo Swivel Peeler, which makes this chore much easier.
 Or, you can buy the pre-peeled squash.

 The rest is just cutting up the squash (use a big, sharp knife), adding the spices, butter, and cider, and baking it in the toaster oven.